Here was something truly special: a conductor who revelled in freshly imagining each sound.

 Official Biography

-As a cellist Mäkelä partners with members of the Oslo Philharmonic, Orchestre de Paris and Royal Concertgebouw Orchestra for special programmes and each summer performs at the Verbier Festival in chamber music concerts with fellow artists.
+As a cellist Mäkelä partners with members of the Oslo Philharmonic and Orchestre de Paris for occasional programmes, and each summer he performs at the Verbier Festival.

 Read More